 - Kubacabra’s Chausses - Used to hardcap Tectonic Shift.
 The affixes on this item can also be used to fix any holes in your build, whether it be damage or resistances.
 You can replace these with any pants of your choice as long as you can maintain your resistance overcaps.

 - Blazeheart - A generic Fire weapon with +1 Oathkeeper skills and decent damage.
 The main draw of this item is that it’s obtained from a quest, making it much easier to get than the other options.

-- Hexflame (Crafted) - Another generic Fire weapon with +1 Arcanist skills and casting speed.
-The recipe is easily obtained from the Coven of Ugdenbog, but the item itself is somewhat expensive to craft.
+- Hexflame (Crafted) - This weapon was recently buffed in 220.127.116.11 and now features +1 to both Arcanist and Oathkeeper skills, making it an appealing option for the Templar version of this build.
+The recipe is also easily obtained from the Coven of Ugdenbog, though the item itself is somewhat expensive to craft.

 - Cindertouch - Previously these gloves were unusable due to the Fire to Lightning conversion, but they are now a solid choice for the hand slot.
-They have no health or speed and slightly less armor compared to M. Wyrmbone Handguards, but have a bit more OA to make up for it.
+They have no health and slightly less armor and OA compared to M. Wyrmbone Handguards, but have a bit more speed to make up for it.
 The proc is also slightly better since the summons deal continuous damage in an area and follow you as you zip around.

 - M. Grim Fate - The weapon of choice for the Shieldbreaker variant.
 The +1 to all skills makes up for losing +1 to Oathkeeper skills by using Chains of Ordas, and the bonuses to damage and crit damage make this competitive with M. Warpfire for damage.
 The Thermite Mines AoE and corpse explosion proc are also very convenient to have.
 However, this weapon has a habit of getting nerfed repeatedly…